Western Program (WST)

 WST 177.
 Independent Studies.
 (0-6; maximum 10)

-Investigates various disciplinary models for how place and identity interact in American culture, and, specifically, how the local environment, including geographical location, ethnic traditions, and family traditions, impact our lives.
-Students draw upon their own life experiences to begin to formulate their intellectual interests.
-IIB.
-PA-3B.
+This course investigates various disciplinary models for how the identities of people and places interact in culture, and, specifically, how the local environment, including geographical location, racial and ethnic identities, and family traditions, impact and shape our lives.
+Students will draw upon their own life experiences to begin to formulate their intellectual interests and develop a narrative of who they are.
+IC.
+PA-4B, SI-04.
 CAS-B.

 WST 231.
 Interdisciplinary Inquiry.
 (3)